madetech/rfcs/rfc-015-small-group-comradro.md

 ## Proposal

-Anyone interested in proposing a Small Group Comradro **SHOULD** post their idea as a ticket in the Upcoming column of [the Trello Board][sgc-trello] by lunchtime Friday on a Comradro week, assigning themselves to it.
+Anyone interested in proposing a Small Group Comradro **MUST** post their idea as a ticket in the Upcoming column of [the Trello Board][sgc-trello] by lunchtime Friday on a Comradro week, assigning themselves to it.

 Anyone interested in joining a Small Group Comradro **SHOULD** assign themselves to **ONE** proposal they're interested in by lunchtime Friday on a Comradro week.

-Proposals **SHOULD** be mentioned at the start of Learn Tech by each team, as people get used to the new format.
+Proposals **MUST** be made public, to give people the opportunity to join.
+For example on Slack, and mentioned at QT and Learn Tech.

 Anyone who has proposed or joined a Small Group Comradro **SHOULD** break at 3:30PM on a Comradro week to join, and **MUST** return at 4:30PM.